Visit our new CDL office at 890 Trademark Drive in Reno. Get Map. The Greg Street CDL office is permanently closed.

 A CLP holder with a (N) tanker endorsement may only operate an empty tank vehicle and is prohibited from operating any tank vehicle that previously contained hazardous materials that has not been purged of any residue.

 See Commercial Driving Schools for a list of licensed private schools.

 You must hold a CLP for at least 14 days prior to any skills test.
 If your testing will be done by a Third Party Certifier, it must be scheduled at least four days in advance.
 Interpreters are not allowed during skills testing.

 The fee to complete a CLP and issue a CDL is $58.25.

 You may submit your new MEC by any of the following methods if there are no other changes:

 When submitting your new medical card, you are not required to re-certify unless there is a change to your certification.

 Certification changes or any other change to your CDL must be completed in person at a CDL office.

 For general questions on commercial licensing, send an email or call one of our main numbers:

-Use the phone numbers below only to schedule a driving skills test.
+Use the office phone numbers below only to schedule your test.
 You must pass any required knowledge test before scheduling a skills test.
 See Fees for fee information.